-Consideration must be given to the designing out any potential health and safety issues e.g preventing electric flexes from trailing the floor by providing ample electric sockets; providing rounded corners where walls meet or at door recesses.
-Built in cupboards help to provide flat storage areas which prevents sharp corners on wardrobes and chest of drawers.
+Potential health and safety issues must be designed out e.g. preventing electric flexes from trailing the floor by providing ample electric sockets; providing rounded corners where walls meet or at door recesses.

 Lighting, colour schemes and tonal contrast, casting of shadows, audible signals and tactile information must also be taken into account.
 There should be a contrast between ironmongery, doors, door frames and walls to distinguish these clearly; the new Part M requirements of the Buildings Regulations should be considered.
 Defining walls and floors can be resolved by providing different textures.
 Different floor coverings can be used to help 'way finding' by producing different sounds.
 Additional lighting can help to identify the toilet and bathing area or work areas in the kitchen, while being careful not to introduce glare into the area.